 3. Marion Cultural Alliance shall provide advocacy for all arts including support, regional business and industry partnering, funding opportunities locally and through legislative priority at the state and federal level, and other such actions that further develop the arts in our community.

-4. Marion Cultural Alliance shall continue to collect information from the local community arts organizations and catalogue those needs in order to implement a plan to address those needs.
+4. Marion Cultural Alliance shall continue to collect information from the local community arts organizations and catalogue those needs to implement a plan to address those needs.

 5. Marion Cultural Alliance shall host and maintain a cultural arts “landing page” for all cultural arts in the community.